rseah145/smw-term2/lesson_5/Theory.md

 For servers, automatic Microsoft Updates applied could disrupt many services during the update.
 Thus, enterprises usually do not adopt this approach for their servers

+Microsoft cautions that users should ensure they do not have apps that could be affected by the updates

+Price: Free for licensed users